milySW/DataScience/ML projects/food_classifier_with_CNN/README.md

 Deep learning offers ways to deal with these types of problems.
 My attempt to solve this task was based on several of them.
 Namely, pretrained-model and transfer learning.
-With their help, I was able to teach the model with 81% accuracy.
+With their help, I was able to teach the model with 82% accuracy.

 I believe that it is possible to train the model for this task with much greater accuracy.
 However, this is my first deep learning project and I still miss a lot to be a specialist.

+## Scraping images
+Before starting the project use functions.my_scraper.py function to download photos (images will be stored in the 'data_food_classifier_MG' directory).

+If you have no idea about the meals you want to download, call the function without arguments.
+I have prepared the appropriate search terms as default parameters.

 ## Jupyter Installation